gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Ten minutes later she was crouching behind a shrub at the edge of the woods on the edge of the lower beanfields, cursing Piaerre in Gandan-o, Karabandi, and Praczny.
 Where was he?
-The sun was about to kiss the peak of the mountain---any longer, and she'd have to hide Razi's things again to get home before curfew.
+The sun was about to kiss the peak of the mountain—any longer, and she'd have to hide Razi's things again to get home before curfew.

-He came around the corner a moment later pushing a wheelbarrow full twigs and thistles.
+He came around the corner a moment later pushing a wheelbarrow full of twigs and thistles.
 Erileine sighed with relief.
 The only soldier she could see was two terraces away, and seemed more interested in cleaning the inside of his nose than in a boy doing chores.